oscdoctest/Qi-Docs/docs/Searching.rst

   _metadataService.GetStreamsAsync(string searchText, int skip, int count);

-Searching on streams is also possible via our REST API when specifying the optional ``query`` parameter:
+Searching for streams is also possible using the REST API and specifying the optional ``query`` parameter, as shown here:

 ::